|

 at the time that Morgan was Monem's brother-

 in-law.
-Federal agents first alerted corrections officials to the
+Federal agents first alerted corrections officials to the relationship

-office.
-Morgan told prison officials last week that he had done outside
+told prison officials last week that he had done outside consulting with Monem, advising a vendor who he said didn't do business

-said didn't do business with the Corrections Department.
-Morgan told
+with the Corrections Department.
+Morgan told officials he received a single

-Inc. According to the federal affidavit, that was the company set up by Karen
+affidavit, that was the company set up by Karen Monem,

-Monem, who is Morgan's sister.
-The affidavit said Jamm Inc. was used as a conduit for at least $475,000 in
+Inc. was used as a conduit for at least $475,000 in kickbacks from the

-The Oregonian asked questions about his relationship to Monem
+questions about his relationship to Monem and

-and officials found that he hadn't disclosed the tie when he was hired seven
+officials found that he hadn't disclosed the tie when he was hired seven

 years ago.
 Before Morgan's promotion, Monem would